GeorgeMaratos/LIGHTS/README.txt

 For each test case, in the first line, print k, the number of times Johny must press a light.
 Any valid solution in which k does not exceed 5000 is accepted.
 Then k lines follow, each line containing two numbers i and j (1 ≤ i, j ≤ n), describing the position of a light to be pressed.
 Note that (i,j) means the light in the ith row and jth column; the rows are numbered 1 to n from top to bottom, and the columns are numbered 1 to n from left to right.

+Notes:

+Due to the nature of breadth first search, larger boards will take significantly longer So far the solver will tell you how many moves to the solution, but not the moves